-New reverse transfer secure FTP accounts will be set up for all new users.
-After initial set-up to add or delete a user, please contact the Clearinghouse at firstname.lastname@example.org.
+New reverse transfer secure FTP accounts will be set up for all new users during the implementation of the service.
+After the initial setup to add or delete a user, please contact the Clearinghouse at email@example.com.

 The key features of the secure FTP system are:

 - Employs an easy-to-use Web browser interface so users can quickly and securely send and receive files

 - Stores files using the U.S. federal encryption standard, FIPS 140-2 validated AES encryption

 - Eliminates the need to encrypt or compress data files or enter complicated FTP line commands prior to file transmission

 - Allows users with automated environments to use no- or low-cost secure FTP clients to exchange files over encrypted FTPS and SSH connections

 Once your organization’s secure FTP account has been set up (you will receive instructions to do this during the implementation of your Reverse Transfer service), you can submit your Reverse Transfer course detail files via secure FTP.